 Well, your onboarding process is the steps you take to integrate your new hire into the business.

-Having a structured and streamlined onboarding process will have a MASSIVE influence on whether or not your new hire will stay long-term.
-And when you put so much effort and money into finding and hiring them in the first place, you would be silly not to try and keep them around for as long as you can.
+A structured and streamlined onboarding process will have a massive influence on whether or not your new hire will stay long term.
+When you put so much effort and money into finding and hiring them in the first place, you would be silly not to try and keep them around for as long as you can.

-Check out our steps to optimising your onboarding process below..
+Here are 4 easy steps to optimising your onboarding process:

 Before your new recruit starts, map out a draft plan of your onboarding process.

-- Day 1: Breakfast & meeting with the team & present with uniform, phone & tablet.
+- Day 1: Breakfast and meeting with the team.
+Present with uniform, phone and tablet.

-Once you have your draft, ask your current employees (or if you are a sole-trader, ask a mate) for feedback and/or if they have anything to add!
+Once you have your draft, ask your current employees (or if you are a sole trader, ask a mate) for feedback.

 Step #3: Finalise